 Here is some advice on how to properly feed goldfish.

-- Food beside fish food should be considered occasional treats
+- Food besides fish food should be considered occasional treats

 - Do not overfeed goldfish

 Not only is this not healthy for goldfish digestive-wise, but it also harms them environmentally too.
 That’s because when goldfish eat too much it makes them release higher amounts of waste into the water and this, in turn, causes the water in their tank or pond to become less healthy for them.
 This can also be avoided somewhat by feeding goldfish small amounts of food 2 or 3 times a day instead of having one big daily feeding.